Zomievey/midterm/readME.md

 return x \* y;
 }

+## Answer: Return takes the value and returns it to the place where the function was called, console.log only logs it to the debugging terminal

 ---

 17. In two or three sentences, describe the concept of scope in JavaScript

+## Answer: The context of the is local and global, and determines by the code block {}

 ---